Valentin9003/AJS/README.md

 ## Changelog
 * [2019.01.12] Creation of the project
+* [2019.08.12] Integration with Appveyor has been added
 * [2019.12.12] Added Email Sender Provider
 * [2019.12.12] Migrated project to .Net Core 3.1
 * [2019.22.12] Added Error Logging